-Now use the command publish to start the registration process
+Now use the command publish to start the registration process.
+The following example assumes you are using YAML but you can also use JSON.

 2.4.4 Next Steps

 And thats it!
 You have just built and published your first machine image with hammr.
 You should now have a grasp of the basics of hammr; how to create a template; use it to generate a machine image and publish it to the target environment ready for provisioning.